ibauk/smdox/configurations.md

 # ScoreMaster configuration

+ScoreMaster can be run with or without Electronic Bonus Claiming (EBC).
+Without involves manual inspection of bonus claims usually at the end of a rally.
+With EBC, claims are submitted and collected electronically and assessed by judges throughout the rally.

-Electronic Bonus Claiming, EBC, introduces some additional constraints to the hosting options.
-Firstly, internet access is necessary on the server machine and secondly. multiuser access options need some thought.
+The use of EBC means that internet access is necessary on the server machine.

+## Basic hosting

+The software consists of a small number of binary executables and can be made available to run on Windows, iOS or Linux.
+The program sources, written in [Go](https://go.dev/), are available from public repositories so are easily customised by anyone with the relevant technical skills.

+A Windows laptop is possibly the simplest setup.

-## Hotel WiFi + live EBC
+## Laptop + Hotel WiFi + live EBC

 When configured with live EBC fetching the SM server machine needs access to the internet in order to retrieve emails.
 Local area networking is generally disabled using the hotel-provided WiFi.
 This is not a problem when a single machine is used to conduct all scoring activities but if multiple device access is needed a private wireless router needs to be configured to provide the LAN capability.